 Development of the bilateral legal-economic framework.
-According to the Joint Declaration of April 2010, in order to implement the relevant economic policies, the two countries have agreed to develop the legal framework of bilateral economic relations.
-For the institutional consolidation of the economic cooperation between the Republic of Moldova and Romania it was decided to extend the activity of the intergovernmental commissions, through which the economic projects and programs between the two states were coordinated.
+According to the Joint plement the relevant economic policies, the two countries have agreed to develop the legal framework of bilateral economic relations.
+For the institutional consolidation of the economic cooperation between the Republic of Moldova and Romania it was decided to extend the activity of the joint intergovernmental commissions, through which the economic projects and programs between the two states were coordinated.
 The joint commission for economic cooperation represents the institutionalized mechanism of bilateral cooperation on the economic level, coordinated by the ministers of economy of the two countries.